Integrability of a family of clean SYK models from the critical Ising chain: Integrability from critical Ising chain

 Unlike the conventional R-matrix with difference form $R(u,v) = R(u-v)$, our R-matrix~\eqref{eq:R-mat} takes the multiplicative form $R(u,v) = R(u/v)$.

-We note that Eq.~\eqref{eq:YBE} is the non-braided Yang-Baxter equation with a non-local R-matrix in terms of Majorana fermions.
+We note that Eq.~\eqref{eq:YBE} is the nonbraided Yang-Baxter equation with a nonlocal R-matrix in terms of Majorana fermions.
 This differs from the braided formulation of an R-matrix studied extensively in the literature~\cite{Ivanov2001, Kauffman2004braiding, Kauffman-2016, Kauffman-2018}.
-The non-braided and non-local formulation of the R-matrix using Majorana fermions is the new perspective in Ref.~\cite{korepin-ising-yang-baxter-2025}.
+The nonbraided and nonlocal formulation of the R-matrix using Majorana fermions is the new perspective in Ref.~\cite{korepin-ising-yang-baxter-2025}.

 We define the forward and backward monodromy matrices:

 Here, the forward product~\eqref{eq:monodromy-fwd} is ordered from $j=1$ to $N$ (left to right), while the backward product~\eqref{eq:monodromy-bwd} is from $j=N$ to $1$.
 These monodromy matrices satisfy the RTT relation: